WhatsAppAuthenticator/WhatsAppAuthenticator/README.md

-# About the WhatsApp Authenticator 🤖
+# About the WhatsApp Authenticator ᴮᴱᵀᴬ 🤖

 A WhatsApp Authenticator to check users on your Discord server via WhatsApp!